Max-Croucher/graph-generation/README.md

 # graph-generation
 A repository of scripts and plugins for the generation and filtering of planar graphs.

 This repository is currently incomplete.
-As-is and uncommented plugins are available, but more refined copies and other useful tools will be made available soon.

-Messages printed to stdout aren't always useful and command-line switches aren't always intuitive.

-Build the binaries with the makefile.

-# Hamiltonian Filtering
-To filter graphs for Hamiltonicity, use the Plantri plugin hamiltonian-filter.c

-This version of hamiltonian-filter.c, which is included in this repository.
-Eventually, I will upload a version that runs on an unmodified version.
+Included tools:
+* plugin.c

-# Long Path Filtering
+# plugin.c
-To filter graphs for longest path length, use the Plantri plugin long_path_filter.c

-This version uses an unmodified Plantri, which you will need to get yourself, at https://users.cecs.anu.edu.au/~bdm/plantri/.
-I think there's an off-by-one error somewhere when manually specifying the length of paths to filter by.
-All will be fixed after my break.
+This plugin is designed for use with Brinkmann and McKay's graph generation tool Plantri, which is available at  https://users.cecs.anu.edu.au/~bdm/plantri/.
+This plugin implements a variety of graph filtering methods, to filter graphs for structural properties including Hamiltonicity and longest path length.
+It is implemented for the purposes of filtering polyhedral graphs, and thus other classes of planar graphs may not be correctly filtered.
+To compile Plantri with this plugin, the supplied makefile can be used.